flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Hawkins says thought uses older brain mechanics based on physical maps of animals' grid-based motion in (mostly 2D) space
 - #JM
     - we’ll be able to subject our thinking strategies to evolutionary pressure
+    - #PK William Calvin describes thought as a process that involves cortical columns dancing in Darwinian selection of which thought to think: https://sites.google.com/view/williamcalvin-org/brains-consciousness

 ## [[2025-02-19]]